-If you think that you may be experiencing symptoms, take this free anxiety test online or speak to a Care Advocate now directly by calling (908) 293-7559.
+If you think that you may be anxiety experiencing symptoms, take this free quiz.

 Anxiety is not uncommon.
 In fact, the National Institute of Mental Health says around 19.1% of adults in the United States had an anxiety disorder last year, and was more prevalent in women than men.
 Close to 1/3 the population will or has experienced an anxiety disorder at any point in their life.

-It can come in many different forms, social anxiety disorder, separation anxiety disorder, phobia-related disorders, and the most common, generalized anxiety disorder, or GAD.
-Each of these can lead to symptoms that have a significant impact on our daily life, such as driving, sleeping, and trouble concentrating.
+It can come in many different forms, social anxiety disorder, separation anxiety disorder, phobia-related disorders, and the most common, generalized anxiety disorder (GAD).
+Each of these can lead to symptoms that have a significant impact on daily life, such as driving, sleeping, and trouble concentrating.
 While there are many treatments that can help, some require a lot of time, effort, and certainty that the treatment will work.

 What Are the 8 Most Common Symptoms of Anxiety?

 Many people can have symptoms without an anxiety diagnosis.
-If those symptoms are lasting or prolonged and have an impact on our daily life, oftentimes, the individual is experiencing one or multiple anxiety disorders.
-They can occur at any point in our life, either individually or as a result of another underlying mental health challenge like post-traumatic stress.
-While there could be more in reality, Many mental healthcare resources highlight the below 8 most common symptoms of anxiety.
+People often experience more than one anxiety disorder.
+If those symptoms are lasting they can greatly affect us.
+Anxiety disorders can occur at any point in our life, either individually or as a result of another underlying mental health challenge like post-traumatic stress.
+While there could be more, in reality, many mental healthcare resources highlight the below 8 most common symptoms of anxiety.